extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 .. note::
     Make sure switches have not been powered on.
 Connect the switches in a leaf-spine topology as shown in the illustration.
-    DC Fabric automation suite assigns management IP addresses to the switches, registers the switches in its database, and creates an IP Fabric.
+    DC Fabric Automation Suite assigns management IP addresses to the switches, registers the switches in its database, and creates an IP Fabric.

 .. code:: shell